jbjorne/ExGen/README.md

 ## Advanced usage

-Writing a more complex exercises is demostrated in the included "features" example.
+Writing a more complex exercise is demostrated in the included "features" example.
 In this exercise students of a machine learning course construct feature vectors from a dataset and calculate nearest neighbour distances between these vectors.
 The example demonstrates how to write complex, multi-stage exercises.